arloliu/fastmq/README.md

 PUSH/PULL is a many-to-one pattern, multiple PUSH endpoints push to one queue, and multiple PULL endpoints pull payload from this queue.

-Return Value: A &lt;Promise> that is resolved when this channel pushed message to message broker.
+**Return Value**: A &lt;Promise> that is resolved when this channel pushed message to message broker.